Cold Email for Real Estate Agents: Templates That Convert

 Best, [Your Name] [Phone] | [Email]

-Why it works: Speaks investor language (cap rates, cash flow), demonstrates market knowledge, offers two clear paths (buy or sell analysis).
+Why it works: speaks investor language (cap rates, cash flow), demonstrates market knowledge, and offers two clear paths (buy or sell analysis).

 Personalization fields: